 Compared to the console game industry of yesterday, the difference is a bunch of people who never would have played any games are now one click away from games.
 Now the question is have you designed a game for them What about the girls I’m not trying to be sexist, but usually young females like to play things that have a lot of emotions and relationships.
 That probably explains why there isn’t a lot of female gamers that play console games.
 Candy Crush is more appealing to women because it’s social.

-The [a]list daily: What technology that’s current or coming up that do you think can have the most impact on game design
+What technology that’s current or coming up that do you think can have the most impact on game design?

-The [a]list daily: With thatgamecompany self-publishing its next game, what are the marketing challenges you face How do you plan to overcome them
+With thatgamecompany self-publishing its next game, what are the marketing challenges you face How do you plan to overcome them?

-The [a]list daily: There are a lot of games that just can’t manage to find an audience, aren’t there How do you get around that problem
+There are a lot of games that just can’t manage to find an audience, aren’t there?
+How do you get around that problem?

 For me a lot of the Journey players said they got people to buy a PS3 just to play Journey, but that’s such a barrier.
 As a game designer I would like the game to have a very low barrier.
 If you’re trying to use mechanics to punish people, that’s bad.
 You have to invite your friends to get to the next level.
 You want to tell your friends about.
 What should happen is you truly entertain them or inspire them in an emotional way, and they want to tell their friends about it.

-The [a]list daily: What’s the greatest opportunity ahead for game designers, and the greatest challenge
+What’s the greatest opportunity ahead for game designers, and the greatest challenge?

-Jenova Chen: I like to look at business through emotion.
+I like to look at business through emotion.
 Right now the game industry is still at a very young phase.
 There is a lot of space for people to go deeper on emotion.
 We actually went quite deep on the feeling of action and adventure.
 The feeling of killing someone used to be some pixel changed color, now it’s some guy’s guts are falling out.
 A lot of other emotions can go a lot deeper, and that will result in each genre becoming more and more sophisticated.
 Emotion can go wider.
 The new emotion that was not possible in the past should be possible in the future.
-What is the equivalent in a video game of a romantic film A documentary A drama What is a family video game There are family games, but they are mostly for the kids.
-What is the equivalent of a Pixar film in the video game industry, where adults and kids can have fun together They don’t exist right now.
+What is the equivalent in a video game of a romantic film?
+A documentary?
+A drama?
+What is a family video game?
+There are family games, but they are mostly for the kids.
+What is the equivalent of a Pixar film in the video game industry, where adults and kids can have fun together?
+They don’t exist right now.
 They are all blue ocean, and they are huge markets.